 The controversy should stop here, as women make up almost 6 out of 10 graduates.
 If they are the majority of all graduates there are obviously no barriers to entry or collegiate glass ceilings keeping them from achieving what they desire.

 Women are the majority in education, health, welfare, humanities, arts, life sciences, social sciences, business, law, agriculture, personal, transport, environmental protection, and security service fields.
 On the other hand, men are the majority in mathematics, statistics, physical sciences, engineering, manufacturing, construction, and computer science.
-Women dominate 16 fields v. men’s seven.
+Women dominate 16 fields v. men’s 7.

 The obvious question of the Rational Reader is, why are men silent about their minority status in non-STEM fields?